 Phase 4: Design Concept

 This one seems to be the most fun phase.
-Considering all previous steps, we brainstorm and visualize the unique identity concept for your brand.
+Considering all the previous steps, we brainstorm and visualize the unique identity concept for your brand.
 The creative team presents the identity and the ways it could be used.

 Brand design for Uplyfe